lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Set aside at least half a day to complete the basics –after basic installation and update you'll be adding and configuring a ton of extra files.

+In rare cases the Intel PRO/2200BG network adapter is not recognized during setup.
+Just ignore when it wants to download system updates.
+Same goes for anything related to Bunsen repositories.
+After install WiFi will work fine, and you can add [the repos](https://forums.bunsenlabs.org/viewtopic.php?id=1526) in /etc/apt/sources.list.

 **3 Bunsen install**
 ---------------------